wlia-code/Motel-Meo/README.md

   - Style the login and registration pages using allauth.
   - Create an engaging Homepage.
   - Add a contact form on the contact page.
-  - Implement 403, 404, and 500 error pages for better error management.
-  - Enable both users and admins to view past and current bookings.
   - Implement notifications and alerts for improved interaction.

 - **Navigation**
   - Implement a consistent Navbar across all pages.
-  - Add a Footer with necessary links and copyright information in the same style across all pages.
+  - Add a Footer with copyright information in the same style across all pages.

 - **CRUD Functionality**
-  - Allow users to view upcoming and past bookings.
+  - Allow users to view upcoming bookings.
   - Provide functionality to book a room.
   - Enable cancellation of bookings.
   - Enhance admin capabilities for room and booking management.
-  - Allow booking updates from both user and admin sides.
+  - Allow booking updates from user sides.

 - **Authentication**
   - Setup Django allauth for user registration and authentication.
-  - Enable account management for users, including email updates and password changes.
+  - Enable account management for users, including password changes.
-  - Implement email notifications for booking confirmations, cancellations, and updates.

 - **Validation**
   - Implement validations in the booking form to ensure availability and correctness of data.

 - **Administration**
   - Provide detailed admin features to manage bookings and room details.
-  - Facilitate admin approval of bookings.

 - **Deployment**
   - Used Heroku for deployment.